MajedRE/Blog/_posts/2022-05-28-Finding-storage-xss-with-the-help-of-Electron-app.md

 ### Finding storage xss with the help of Electron app

-Hi, This is my first writeup, I hope you like it.
+Hi, this is my first write-up.
+I hope you like it!

-I Will explain how i found Stored xss, Allow attacker to steal users' access_token.
+In this post, I will explain how I discovered a Stored XSS vulnerability that allows an attacker to steal a user's access token.

-let's call the website as `https://exemple.com`
+Let's refer to the website as https://example.com.

 ## Intercept Electron app traffic

-while I was working on `exemple.com`, I Found they provide desktop app, The app was created using Electron app (Chromium and Node.js environment).
+While working on `example.com`, I discovered that they provide a desktop app created using Electron (Chromium and Node.js environment).

-After installing the app, I Start searching way to intercept the HTTP traffic from the app, I tried first using Wireshark but didn't work, the Another way i found It was easy to use:
+After installing the app, I started searching for a way to intercept the HTTP traffic from the app.
+Initially, I tried using Wireshark, but it didn't work.
+Then I found an easier way to do it:

 1- First we open the app file location.
 2- Open linux shell or  windows powershell in the current directory.